-In 2018-19, 33% of Indigenous adults in New South Wales were living in a household with an income in the lowest 20% nationally (this is based on equivalised household income, a measure that is adjusted to better compare households of different types and sizes).
-This proportion decreased from 44% in 2012-13.

-However, Indigenous Australians continue to be highly over-represented in lower-income households.
+In 2018-19, 35% of Indigenous adults in Tasmania were living in a household with an income in the lowest 20% nationally (this is based on equivalised household income, a measure that is adjusted to better compare households of different types and sizes).
+This proportion remained similar between 2012-13 and 2018-19.
+Indigenous Australians in Tasmania continue to be highly over-represented in lower-income households.

-In 2016, the average weekly income for Indigenous adults living in New South Wales was \$839, lower than the average for non-Indigenous adults of \$1,125.
+In 2016, the average weekly income for Indigenous adults living in the Tasmania was \$778, lower than the average for non-Indigenous adults of \$928.

-In 2018-19, half (50%) of Indigenous Australians living in non-remote areas in New South Wales could not raise \$2,000 in a week.
-This proportion increased to 62% for Indigenous Australians living in remote areas of New South Wales.
+In 2018-19, 41% of Indigenous Australians living in Tasmania could not raise \$2,000 in a week.
+This proportion is lower than that among Indigenous Australians nationally (54%).